nautechsystems/nautilus_trader/docs/integrations/polymarket.md

 - `MARKET` (executed as a marketable limit order)
 - `LIMIT`

-The following time in force are available:
+The following time in force options are available:
 - `GTC`
 - `GTD` (second granularity based on UNIX time)
 - `FOK`